bobbierob/os-build/README.md

 # os-build

-Building a 64-bit os following youtube tutorial
+Building a 64-bit os from scratch following youtube tutorial